meyer-lab/cellcommunication-Pf2/docs/source/preprocessing.rst

 2. Run a small diagnostic: compute the number of genes kept by `geneThreshold` and inspect that useful marker genes are not filtered out.

-Mapping genes to ligand-receptor pairs
+Mapping genes to ligand–receptor pairs
 --------------------------------------

 The `import_ligand_receptor_pairs` helper reads a ligand–receptor table and attempts to populate `ligand`, `receptor`, and `interaction_symbol` columns.
-When `update_interaction_names=True` (the default), the code upper-cases the ligand/receptor names from `interaction_name_2` or `interaction_symbol` columns for matching.
+When `update_interaction_names=True` (the default), the code upper-cases the ligand–receptor names from `interaction_name_2` or `interaction_symbol` columns for matching.
 When the table encodes complexes, the `get_genes_from_complexes` helper will split complex names on the configured separator (default '&').
 Since gene matching is case-sensitive, ensure your `var_names` use the same